A former supermarket in Suffolk could revitalize a community

 SUFFOLK, Va.
-(WAVY) — In one of Virginia’s fastest-growing cities, time has virtually stood still in pockets of Suffolk.
+(WAVY) — In pockets of one of Virginia’s fastest-growing cities, time has virtually stood still.

 In southern Suffolk, councilman LeOtis Williams is concerned about his constituents.
 Many of them, he said, are homeless.